MTH 001 Adjust My Placement (AMP) (1 Credit)

 MTH 254 Vector Calculus I (4 Credits)

 Introduces concepts of vector calculus to science and engineering students.
 Includes vectors and vector functions, parametric curves, functions of several variables, partial derivatives, gradients, directional derivatives and optimization problems.
-A graphing calculator is required.
-TI-83 or TI-84 is recommended.
-Computer skills required.
+Uses graphing technology.

 MTH 255 Vector Calculus II (4 Credits)

-Continuation of the study of vector analysis for science and engineering students.
-Includes double and triple integrals with applications to area, volume and center of mass; introduction to vector analysis including divergence, curl, line integrals and work, surface integrals; conservative fields and the theorems of Green and Stokes.
-A graphing calculator is required.
-TI-83 or TI-84 recommended.
-Basic computer skills required.
+Continues the study of vector analysis for science and engineering students.
+Includes double and triple integrals with applications to area, volume, and center of mass; introduction to vector analysis including divergence, curl, line integrals and work, surface integrals; conservative fields and the theorems of Green and Stokes.
+Uses graphing technology.

 MTH 256 Applied Differential Equations (4 Credits)

-Introduction to the application of differential equations for science and engineering students.
-Includes first- and second-order linear and nonlinear equations, systems of linear first-order differential equations and applications appropriate for science and engineering; numerical, graphical, series and analytical solutions are covered.
-Computer skills are recommended and a graphing calculator is required.
-TI-83 or TI-84 is recommended.
+Introduces the application of differential equations for science, technology, engineering and mathematics (STEM) students.
+Includes solutions to first- and second-order linear and nonlinear equations, systems of linear first-order differential equations and applications appropriate for science and engineering; numerical, graphical, series and analytical solutions are covered.

 MTH 261A Introduction to Linear Algebra (2 Credits)